Abu Ubayda ibn al-Jarrah

-Ancestry and early life
+Early life and conversion

-Abu Ubayda belonged to the al-Harith ibn Fihr clan, also called the Balharith, of the Quraysh tribe.
+Abu Ubayda belonged to the al-Harith ibn Fihr clan of the Quraysh tribe.
+He was born around 583.
+His full name was Amir ibn Abd Allah ibn al-Jarrah ibn Hilal ibn Uhayb ibn Dabba ibn al-Harith.
 The clan was settled in the lower quarter of Mecca, a town in the Hejaz (western Arabia) and home of the Quraysh.
-During the pre-Islamic period (pre-620s), the Balharith were allied to the Banu Abd Manaf (the ancestral clan of the Islamic prophet Muhammad) in the Mutayyabun faction, against the other Qurayshite clans headed by the Banu Abd al-Dar.
+During the pre-Islamic period (pre-620s), the al-Harith ibn Fihr were allied to the Banu Abd Manaf (the ancestral clan of the Islamic prophet Muhammad) in the Mutayyabun faction, against the other Qurayshite clans headed by the Banu Abd al-Dar.
 Abu Ubayda's father Abd Allah was among the chiefs of the Quraysh in the Fijar War against the Hawazin nomads in the late 6th century.
-His mother was also a Qurayshite.
+His mother was Umayma bint Ghanm, also belonging to the Quraysh.